 Contingent coupon instruments are instruments linked to an underlier that pay a periodic coupon to the investor if the underlier is above a minimum threshold on the relevant testing date for the coupon.
 An investor typically does not participate in any upside at maturity, but bears the downside risk beyond a buffer or trigger.
 To compensate for this risk, the coupons are usually far in excess of prevailing interest rates.
-While the instrument itself generally is regarded as an open transaction, generating capital gain or loss to US investors at maturity, the proper treatment of the coupons is a matter of substantial uncertainty.
-As an economic matter, portions of the coupons may be characterised in various ways, such as option premium, interest on a loan, or a return of principal.
+While the instrument itself generally is regarded as an open transaction, generating capital gain or loss to US investors at maturity, the proper treatment of the coupons may be characterised in various ways, such as option premium, interest on a loan, or a return of principal.
 Out of an abundance of caution, the market has adopted the view that these coupons are treated as unspecified ordinary income when received.
 This treatment, in conjunction with the fact that any losses at maturity are treated as capital losses, may produce adverse tax consequences to US taxpaying investors.
-For non-US investors, any capital gains generally will not be subject to withholding tax.
-However, due to the uncertain nature of the coupons, withholding agents may treat any coupon as subject to withholding (unless the investor qualifies for a treaty exemption).